KhronosGroup/glTF/extensions/2.0/Khronos/KHR_blend/README.md

 ## Overview

 This extension defines blending operations on glTF materials.
-The `EXT_blend` extension may be used alongside the default PBR materials, or materials defined in glTF extensions.
+The `KHR_blend` extension may be used alongside the default PBR materials, or materials defined in glTF extensions.
 When combined with other materials and techniques, blending may be used to achieve effects like fire, steam, or holograms.

-For any material with the `EXT_blend` extension, blending must use the specified blend equation/operation and factors.
+For any material with the `KHR_blend` extension, blending must use the specified blend equation/operation and factors.

-For any materials without the `EXT_blend` extension, blending is assumed to be off unless otherwise specified.
+For any materials without the `KHR_blend` extension, blending is assumed to be off unless otherwise specified.

 ### Properties